Paris – Pont Alexandre III 1980 – Editions PRAM, Paris

-Bonjour!
-This week’s carte postale features a watercolor rendering of the Pont Alexandre III in Paris.
+Bonjour !
+This week’s carte postale features an artist’s rendering of the Pont Alexandre III in Paris.

 During my first visit to Paris in the summer of 1995, I recall taking a break at a food stand located near the base of the Eiffel Tower.
 I ordered a saucisson-beurre baguette and an Orangina.